wp-plugins/woocommerce-bulk-discount/readme.txt

 6. Example of percentage bulk discount visibility on the cart page.

 == Changelog ==

+= 2.3.1 =
+* (28 Sep 2014) Bugfix - settings tab was not working in WooCommerce 2.0.x

+= 2.3 =
+* (11 Sep 2014) Compatibility issues with WooCommerce 2.2 resolved.
+* Added Spanish translation.

 = 2.2.1 =
 * (16 Aug 2014) Added German and Polish translations.